womenhackfornonprofits/pimpmycause-rebuild/README.md

 *Notes*: you might need to use `sudo`.

-For Mac users it is recommended to install npm via [Homebrew](https://github.com/Homebrew/install).
-Please make sure your Homebrew is up-to-date and healthy (`brew doctor`) before running `npm install`.

 ## Running on your local machine
 To run the project on your local machine in the terminal:
 `mongod`